AmosTorretta/Datamining_on_Instagram_images/README.md

 # Datamining on Instagram images

-1. Estract images from Instagram data downloaded in default folders
+1. DATA-MINING
-2. analyze the images using two pre-trained neural teworks:
+   Estract images from Instagram data downloaded in default folders
-  Nudenet
+2. OBJECT-DETECTION
-  EfficientDet
+  analyze the images using two pre-trained neural teworks